cran-task-views/Omics/Omics.md

     `r pkg("oncoPredict")` provides iomarker discovery from cell line screening data.\
     `r pkg("tidyestimate")` infers tumor purity from expression data.
+    `r pkg("driveR")` is a tool for personalized or batch analysis of genomic data for cancer driver gene prioritization by combining genomic information and prior biological knowledge.
+    `r pkg("DRomics")`is especially dedicated to omics data obtained using a dose-response design, favoring a great number of tested doses (or concentrations) rather than a great number of replicates.

 -   *Plant breeding*: